 During the legislative session, FDOT's budget is finalized as part of the overall state budget.
-Once the budget is passed by the Legislature, spaceport project priorities may need to be adjusted to account for the approved final funding amounts.
+Once the budget is passed by the Florida Legislature, spaceport project priorities may be adjusted to account for the approved final funding amounts.

-Such adjustments are authorized in law and is intended to discourage the process of legislatively adding specific projects in the appropriations bill.
-The law states: "the adopted work program... may include only those projects submitted as part of the tentative work program developed under subsection (4), plus any projects that are separately identified by specific appropriation in the General Appropriations
+Such adjustments are legally authorized and intended to discourage the process of legislatively adding specific projects in the appropriations bill.
+The law states: "the adopted work program... may include only those projects submitted as part of the tentative work program developed under subsection (4), plus any projects that are separately identified by specific appropriation in the General Appropriations Act...
+However, any FDOT transportation project which is identified by specific appropriation in the General Appropriations Act shall be deducted from the funds annually distributed to the respective district."